angrynarwhal/cs3050-bfs-dfs/README.md

 # cs3050-bfs-dfs
-Pythonic Example of breadth first and depth first search
+Pythonic Example of breadth first and depth first search.
+Also demonstrating negative edge weights and relaxation.
+Ultimately builds an imperfect but useful powerpoint presentation.

 ## Setting up Environment:
 - The first several programs do not require any libraries.